jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_chatgpt5.1.md

 #### Emotional Signals:
 - Novelty score: [X] → What this means: [readers found it fresh/predictable]
 - Relevance score: [X] → What this means: [readers connected/didn't connect]
+- Reader predictions: [What did readers expect to happen next?]
+- **CRITICAL: Your goal is to SUBVERT reader predictions while maintaining story coherence.
+Readers should think "I didn't see that coming!" not "I knew exactly what would happen."**

 #### Craft/Technical Issues:
 - Quality score: [X] → What this means: [execution was strong/weak]